Event Summary

 Key Points

-• Learning from successful interventions and behaviour change programmes to prevent reoffending
+• Successful interventions and behaviour change programmes to prevent reoffending

 Sponsorship